What Affects Car Insurance Rates? 15+ Factors That Determine Your Premium

 What is the single biggest factor that affects car insurance rates?

 Your driving record is generally the most impactful factor.
-At-fault accidents, DUIs, and speeding tickets can raise your premium by 20% to over 100% in some cases, and these violations remain on your record for 3 to 10 years depending on severity.
-A clean driving history, on the other hand, qualifies you for the best available base rates.
+DUI violations raised average rates by approximately 35% in H2 2025, while at-fault accidents added around 12% nationally.
+These violations remain on your record for 3 to 10 years depending on severity.
 Maintaining safe driving habits is the most reliable long-term strategy for keeping premiums low.

 Why did my car insurance go up even though I didn't have an accident?

-There are several reasons your rate may increase at renewal even without a personal claim — including general rate increases in your state or ZIP code, inflation-driven repair costs, a change in your credit score, or adding a new driver to your policy.
-Insurers also periodically re-run your driving record and credit score, so any changes there can affect your rate.
-It's always worth shopping for new quotes when your premium spikes unexpectedly.
-You can also review our guide on car insurance policy renewal for more details.
+There are several reasons your rate may increase at renewal without a personal claim — including broad rate increases in your state, inflation-driven repair costs, a drop in your credit score, or adding a new driver to your policy.
+Insurers also periodically re-run your driving record and credit profile.
+In 2026, rates are stabilizing nationally at around a 1% increase, but individual states and risk profiles vary widely.
+It's always worth shopping new quotes when your premium spikes unexpectedly — understanding 2026 rate trends can help you determine if you're being charged fairly.

 Does getting married lower your car insurance?